Snake Eater II: The Drug Buster: Critical response

 Snake Eater received mostly negative reviews, albeit not as poor as the original.
 Blockbuster Video's Guide to Movies and Videos deemed the picture to be a marginal improvement, finding that it offered "more action" and "a touch more story than the first".
 Ballantine Books' Video Movie Guide, which had lambasted its predecessor, was not as harsh towards the film but still knocked Lamas' character for perceived similarities to Mel Gibson in Lethal Weapon, dismissing it as a "rip-off action flick".

 In his book Dispatches from the Edge: A Memoir of War, Disasters, and Survival, journalist Anderson Cooper briefly recalls seeing the film in a Nairobi, Kenya, theater while working in the country, and contrasting the lead character's style with the comparably understated demeanor of actual "snake eaters" he met in operations a few weeks later.

+Franchise

 Sequel

 Lamas returned for one more sequel, Snake Eater III: His Law (1992).

 Spin-off

-A fourth movie, Hawk's Vengeance, which starred Gary Daniels rather than Lamas, followed in 1997.
+A fourth movie, Hawk's Vengeance, which starred Gary Daniels rather than Lamas, followed in 1996.